-9 Ian Brownlie (ed.)
-(1995): Basic Documents in International Law, 310-327.
+11 Ian Brownlie (ed) (1995): Basic Documents in International Law, 310-327.

-towards one another in a spirit of brotherhood."
-Article 2.
-"Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
-Furthermore, no distinction shall be made on the basis of the political, jurisdictional or international status of the country or territory to which a person belongs, whether it be independent, trust, non-self-governing or under any other limitation of sovereignty."
-Article 3.
-"Everyone has the right to life, liberty and security of person."
+social origin, property, birth or other status.

+Furthermore, no distinction shall be made on the basis of the political, jurisdictional or international status of the country or territory to which a person belongs, whether it be independent, trust, non-self-governing or under any other limitation of sovereignty" Article 3.
+"Everyone has the right to life, liberty and security of person".

 Article 4.
-"No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all their forms."
-10 Article 15.
+"No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all their forms"12 Article 15.
 "Everyone has the right to a nationality.

-No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality" 11 The Declaration acknowledged the right of freedom of thought, conscience and religion, the right to freedom of opinion and expression, and the right of peaceful assembly and association.
+No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality" 13 The Declaration acknowledged the right of freedom of thought, conscience and religion, the right to freedom of opinion and expression, and the right of peaceful assembly and association.
 It recognized property rights.
 The Universal Declaration accepted the family as the basic unit of society:

-Article 16.3 "The family is the natural and fundamental group unit of society and is entitled to protection by society and the State".
-12 The Universal Declaration of Human Rights aimed to become a common universal standard for all people in the world.
+Article 16.3 "The family is the natural and fundamental group unit of society and is entitled to protection by society and the State".14 The Universal Declaration of Human Rights aimed to become a common universal standard for all people in the world.
 It specified the rights of the individuals with the aim to protect diversity.
-The UN was an intergovernmental organization dominated by great powers, but represented the idea of independent supranational coordinating agencies (functionalism).
-A European union was imagined as regional part of it.
-8. Shaping and discussing the values and principles of the European Union as a new regional union Social organization based on international law and human rights as a global political process following the vision of world federation started with the establishment of the United Nations, and the Universal Declaration of Human 10 Ian Brownlie (ed.)
-(1995): Basic Documents in International Law, 19.
+8. Shaping and discussing the values and principles of the European Union as a new regional union Social organization based on international law and human rights as a global political process following the vision of world federation started with the establishment of the UNO, and the Universal Declaration of Human Rights.
+The rejection of colonization, slavery, racism and nationalism by the new international organization and law represented the beginning of a new period in the construction of Europe in the framework of the UN.
+The basic model of a new federalism in Europe were elaborated by Schuman, Monnet and Spinelli.